Are you dreaming of how to paint nature?

-Go from your first brush to finished paintings.Art by Carol May is your free, comprehensive resource for aspiring artists.
+Go from your first brush to a finished painting.Art by Carol May is your comprehensive resource for learning to paint at home.

 I’ll show you how to choose your materials, understand the fundamentals, and follow simple, step-by-step projects so you can create artwork you’re proud of.

-Great paintings are built on the basic fundamentals of art.
-Learn these to improve every piece you create.
+Great nature paintings are built on a few core fundamentals.
+Learn them to improve every piece you create.

-The page also has "Quick Start" practice exercises (5-15 minutes).
+The page includes "Quick Start" practice exercises (5-15 minutes).

 In the beginning get a general understanding of the fundamentals.